Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 Testing as Documentation

-Tests That Describe Behavior
+Tests That Describe Behaviour

 # Bad: Test names that tell you nothing